CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 CLRX assembler give ability to set what feature will be used by kernel in configuration.
 Following feature can be enabled:

-* usesizes - use sizes information.
+* usesetup - use sizes information.
 Add kernel setup and sizes buffer to user data registers.
-* usesetup - kernel uses setup.
+* useargs - kernel uses arguments.
 Add kernel arguments to user data registers.
 * useenqueue - enable enqueue mechanism support
 * usegeneric - enable generic pointers support